-Durian, the king of fruits.
-The Mother of all fruits in the entire world!
+Durian is the Mother of all fruits in the entire world!
 To earn this coveted title, the durian must be something very special.
-From the shape of the durian fruit to the taste of the durian flesh, it is beyond verbal description.
+From the shape of the fruit to the taste of the flesh, it is beyond verbal description.

-Bats and honeybees are the main pollinators for the durian flowers.
-It is in season from April to July.
+Bats and honeybees are the main pollinators for the durian flowers, and it's in season from April to July.

-Whatever; I am writing this article based on my personal experience with this king of fruits.
-Where else can you find the perfect durian with the perfect texture, the perfect smell and the perfect taste?
-Ask anyone who is familiar with the durian, and he or she will tell you the best durians come from the island of Penang, Malaysia.
-Penang, my hometown, the haven of hybrid durians!
+Nevertheless, I am writing this article based on my personal experience with this king of fruits.
+Where else can you find the perfect durian with the perfect texture, the perfect smell, and the perfect taste?
+Ask anyone familiar with the durian, and he or she will tell you the best durians come from the island of Penang, Malaysia.
+Penang, my hometown, is the haven of hybrid durians!